Mariana Larroquette: Orlando Pride

 On 6 July 2023, it was announced Larroquette had signed a two-and-a-half-year contract with Orlando Pride of the National Women's Soccer League, joining the team following the conclusion of the 2023 FIFA Women's World Cup.
 In January 2024, Larroquette acquired a U.S. green card meaning she would no longer occupy an international roster spot.

 In January 2025, Larroquette returned to Argentina on a six-month loan to Newell's Old Boys.
 After the loan expired, Larroquette was sent out once again, this time on a loan to Lexington SC lasting from July to the end of the 2025 NWSL season.
+She did not make an appearance for Lexington before her loan concluded in December 2025.

+Santos

+On 21 January 2026, Larroquette moved to Brazil and signed a two-year contract with Santos.

 International career

 Larroquette represented Argentina at the 2008 FIFA U-20 Women's World Cup and the 2012 FIFA U-20 Women's World Cup.
 At senior level, she played at two Copa América Femenina editions (2014 and 2018), scoring three goals at the first and two at the latter, as well as the 2015 Pan American Games and the 2019 FIFA Women's World Cup.
 (Note: 2015 Pan American Games matches are not recognised by FIFA.)
 She also represented Argentina at the 2023 FIFA Women's World Cup, starting all 3 of the team's matches at striker.